fixcer/walk-service/README.md

 3. Install postgresql, redis on your local machine or use docker
 4. Edit configuration postgresql, redis in **src/main/resources/application.yml** file

+# Swagger
+Project using API-First approach, you can see swagger at `src/main/resources/swagger/api.yaml`

 # Build and Test
 These steps show how to build your code and run the tests.
 1. Create an empty database **walk-service** and schema **public**, you can run the following command: